MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-UMPrompt.md

 # Import-UMPrompt

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Import-UMPrompt cmdlet to copy or upload a custom audio file to be used by Unified Messaging (UM) dial plans and auto attendants.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Import-UMPrompt cmdlet to copy or upload a custom audio file to be used by Unified Messaging (UM) dial plans and auto attendants.